cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

 model<-smoothingKneserNey(model)
 ```

-This model can be persisted and promoted together with the suggestion list function.
+This model can be persisted and promoted together with a suggestion list function.
 The suggestion list is composed through recursivity (backoff):
 - Use the last two words to find the most probable third word in the 3-grams
 - If space left in the prediction list, use the last word in the 2-gram
 - If space left in the prediction list, use the most probable unigrams
 The suggestion list has the capacity to apply a pattern in the resultant preditictions to complete the word if it is not starting from scratch.

 The source code can be found in [github repository](https://github.com/cybersuno/JHU_Predictor)

+Thank You!